jiaweizhang/rowcord/README.md

 * Accept member application as admin
 * Add ability for admin to change members' roles (to/from admin/coach)
 * Add ability to kick member from group
+* Add ability for admin to create subgroup (not tested)
+* Add ability for admin to assign group members to subgroup (not tested)

 ## Future Features

 * Add get user profile
-* Add subgroups
-* Add ability for admin to create subgroup
-* Add ability for admin to assign group members to subgroup
 * Add ability for admin to assign what subgroup members can see
 * Add ability to delete group